doesprintfwork/hackintoshisfun.ml/post-installation/posty.md

 | :--- | :--- | :--- | :--- |
 | PciRoot\(0x0\)/Pci\(0x1f,0x3\) | layout-id | 07 | DATA |

+?> ***Alternative Way (Boot arg)***

+1. Mount the EFI partition of your disk
+2. Download AppleALC.kext and put it to `EFI/CLOVER/kexts/Other` if you haven't yet
+3. Go to [this page](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) and find your layout of your Codec.
+A layout should be a _**NUMBER.**_ A Codec should have more than one Layout ID.
+But if it isn't listed out, unfortunately you need to use VoodooHDA
+4. Open config.plist in the EFI partition with Clover Configurator or ProperTree Plist Editor
+5. Go to Boot &gt; Boot Args and add `alcid=XX` (eg: alcid=1)
+6. Save and reboot

-?> Note: You'll loss 3.5mm Audio Input \(Microphone\) support.
+!> Note: You'll loss 3.5mm Audio Input \(Microphone\) support.
 But VoodooHDA will fix it.
 NO FX SUPPORT

 #### VoodooHDA

 * Nothing to do.
 Audio should work OOB.

-?> Note: Worse audio quality than AppleALC.
+!> Note: Worse audio quality than AppleALC.

 #### Change AZAL to HDEF